 This award is dedicated to individuals who are creating and maintaining opportunities for our older adults and young people to engage with each other in meaningful ways and foster a culture of age-integration.

-The 2019 Fran Pratt award Call for Nominations will open in August 2019.
+The 2019 Fran Pratt award Call for Nominations is now open.